HueStudios/HueLang/docs/language.md

 ### Words

+_"In the beginning were the words and the words made the world.
+I am the words.
+The words are everything.
+Where the words end the world ends.
+You cannot go forward in the absence of space." - The Talos Principle_

 The main concept of HueLang is that of the ``word``: a symbol that may or may not have a definition at a given point in time.
 Everything in HueLang starts as a ``word``: it is the linguistic interface between the programmer and the runtime environment of HueLang.

 Note that the concept of word is more general than that of a textual representation.
 Words could be images, sounds, or any manifestation in some other medium that can be used to represent symbols.
 However, this document will focus in words represented as a string of characters.
 Further generalization can hopefully be infered, and research into a non-textual implementation of HueLang is certainly something to aim for in the future.